anagnostop/gio-research/docs/maintenance.md

 - Third-party notices are recorded in `THIRD_PARTY_NOTICES.md`.
 - Netlify deploys from GitHub to `main`.
 - `Git Gateway` is disabled, so `/admin` CMS editing is intentionally off.
+- Publication types use string slugs in front matter, not numeric codes.
+Current canonical slugs live in `data/publication_types.toml`.

+## Known UI issue

+- Publication filtering on `/publication/` can occasionally show stale client-side state after content changes or a local rebuild.
+Symptom: a valid publication does not appear under a year/type filter until the page is hard reloaded.
+- Confirmed on June 27, 2026 with the 2025 filter and `zhang2025`.
+- Scope: front-end filtering behavior only.
+The content, Hugo build, and Netlify deployment were correct.
+- Temporary workaround: hard refresh the page (`Ctrl+Shift+R`) and reapply the filters.
+- Later investigation should start with `assets/js/wowchemy-publication.js` and `layouts/section/publication.html`.